Constructor-io/constructorio-node/README.md

 ## Documentation
 Full API documentation is available on [Github Pages](https://constructor-io.github.io/constructorio-node)

+Updating from v3 to v4?
+Be sure to read the [upgrade guide](https://github.com/Constructor-io/constructorio-node/wiki/Migration-Guide---V3-to-V4) for an explanation of changes made to the Catalog module

 ## 1. Review the Requirements

 Requesting results from your Node.js back-end can be useful in order to control result rendering logic on your server, or augment/hydrate results with data from another system.
 However, a back-end integration has additional requirements compared to a front-end integration.
 Please review the [Additional Information For Backend Integrations](https://github.com/Constructor-io/constructorio-node/wiki/Additional-Information-For-Backend-Integrations) article within the wiki for more detail.